 The dTEC® signature approach to the treatment of Digital Media Overuse (DMO) and its impact on the family, mental health, self-growth and development.

-	The FITS-IA® approach is a systemic, community-based approach that treats both the individual and the family.
+The FITS-IA® approach is a systemic treatment approach that prioritizes involvement from both the individual and the family.
 If you or a loved one struggles with DMO, you may experience:

 - Family Conflict

 - Poor Concentration